edjw/cool-todo-manager/scope.md

 ## I want this!
 - Massive space at the top on narrow screens
-- make a local backup of the json on every load?
+- make a local backup of the json on every load? to where? can it be done automatically without user input?

 ## Maybes
 - markdown formatting bar with keyboard shortcuts for notes